Founder-Led AI Systems Research.

 Deep Bound Research is the public-facing identity of Deep Bound Research Labs.
 DBRL is used as a short abbreviation for the formal name and for the dbresearchlabs.com domain.

-The lab operates as a systems-oriented AI research practice focused on governed execution, evidence-led development, and public-safe technical publication.
+The lab operates as a founder-led, systems-oriented AI research practice focused on governed execution, evidence-led development, and public-safe technical publication.

 Location